-Harassment on account of race, gender, disability or sexual orientation is unacceptable and is not tolerated within the school environment.
+Harassment on account of race, gender, disability, sexuality or gender reassignment is unacceptable and is not tolerated within the school environment.

 All staff are expected to deal with any discriminatory incidents that may occur.
 They are expected to know how to identify and challenge prejudice and stereotyping; and to support the full range of diverse needs according to a pupil's individual circumstances.